 - Ensure posts are concrete or steel and if they are timber, make sure they are separated from the ground by stirrups.

 - Use non-edible material when you landscape – why give the foraging termites a restaurant?

 - Get any large tree check by one of our Technicians.

 - Prevent any excessive and continuous moisture in your garden (leaking tap, broken pipe).
 Termites need “gas up” on water before eating timbers.

-It’s normal to have termites foraging in your garden all year round, particularly here in South-East Queensland where we have warm temperatures and ample moisture.
+It’s normal to have termites foraging in your garden all year round, particularly in South-East Queensland, where we have warm temperatures and ample moisture.
 Should you do something about it – absolutely.
-Don’t buy into the “urban myth” that if you leave the termites alone, they’ve politely not visit your home.
+Don’t buy into the “urban myth” that they’ve politely not visited your home if you leave the termites alone.
 It’s just not that convenient.
-Actually, if you don’t kill the termites in your garden, you’ll just be allowing the colonies to build up numbers to the optimal size so when they do find a conceal point of entry into your home, they will cause maximum damage.
+Actually, if you don’t kill the termites in your garden, you’ll just be allowing the colonies to build up numbers to the optimal size, so when they find a concealed point of entry into your home, they will cause maximum damage.